 THIS DATE IN HISTORY: Sept.
 26

-1972: Canada pulls even with the Soviet Union in the Summit Series when Paul Henderson scores the tie-breaking goal with 2:06 remaining in the third period for a 4-3 victory in Game 7 at Moscow.
+1972: Paul Henderson scores the tie-breaking goal with 2:06 remaining in the third period to give Canada a 4-3 victory against the Soviet Union in Game 7 of the Summit Series.

 After seven games, each team has three wins, three losses and a tie.